 Each year, more customers are opting for online video platforms such as Disney + Hotstar, Amazon Prime, Netflix, Zee5, Sony Liv, and others over traditional television and DTH, and many of them are doing so using their mobile devices.
 This suggests that the future of media, especially video, will demand a mobile-first approach.
 This goes beyond advertising on top video streaming channels and requires a review of how businesses present themselves in the marketplace.
 Having mobile-friendly, searchable video content is critical now that videos may be accessed across platforms.

-1.3.2 Data Analytics and Public Relations
+15.3.2 Incorporation of Data Analysis in Public Relations: